R1DF/R1DF/README.md

 # R1DF
-I'm a teenager situated on this strange place called "Central Asia" who likes to program as both a hobby and as a desired career path.
+I'm a just a guy situated on this strange place called "Central Asia" who likes to program as both a hobby and as a desired career path.
 I'm into game development as well.
 I don't think there's anything else to say about me, really.
 Have fun browsing my profile.